winkjs/wink-nlp/CONTRIBUTING.md

 ## Getting Started
 1. Fork the repository from github
 2. Develop your code changes
+2. Write test cases for 100% functional coverage
 3. Ensure that the API is properly documented
 4. Capture the logic in comments
 4. Ensure proper linting via  `npm run pretest`
 5. Run tests using `npm run test`
-6. Make sure coverage either stays at the current levels or improves
+6. Make sure coverage either stays at the current levels or improves; note minimum acceptable level is >99.5%
 7. Commit your changes in compliance with commit guidelines
 8. Push to your fork
-9. Sign the CLA if you are contributing for the first time
+9. [Sign the CLA](https://cla-assistant.io/winkjs/wink-nlp) if you are contributing for the first time
 10. Finally, submit a pull request.